ingridsandev/welcome-message-web-api/README.md

-👩‍💻 🧪 This repository is a demonstration of how I would test and api versioned.
+👩‍💻 🧪 This repository is a demonstration of how I would test an API versioned.

 ![TestsIcon](https://proj-images-rim.s3-eu-west-1.amazonaws.com/WelcomeTestsSuccess.JPG)